ome/devspace/Troubleshooting.md

  * Click on ``JDK installations...``
  * Select the latest JDK 8 using the selection box

- ## Access the OMERO.server log
+ ## Access the OMERO.server logs

  * Log in:``ssh omero@devspace_openstack_ip``
  * Access the docker container ``docker exec -ti devspace_omero_1 bash``
  * Logs are under ``/home/omero/workspace/OMERO-server/OMERO.server/var/log``

- ## Copy the OMERO.server log to your local machine
+ ## Copy the OMERO.server logs to your local machine

   * Log in:``ssh omero@devspace_openstack_ip``
   * Copy the logs from the container